beast-dev/doc/tutorials/bat_rabies_discrete_diffusion/batrabies_discrete_diffusion_tutorial.md

 #### Loading the sequence data file

+The input file for this tutorial, batRABV.fas, can be <a href="{{ root_url }}files/batRABV.fas"> downloaded from here</a>.
-To load a NEXUS format alignment, simply select the `Import Data...` option from the File menu:
+To load the alignment, simply select the `Import Data...` option from the File menu:

 {% include image.html file="01_ImportData.png" prefix="tutorials/bat_rabies_discrete_diffusion/" caption="" %}